 Who are the best transfer partners to redeem Capital One miles?

 You might be flush with Capital One miles.
-After all, the Venture Rewards card is one of the most popular travel rewards credit cards!
+After all, the Venture Rewards and Venture X cards are among the most popular travel rewards credit cards!

 It’s important to realize, though, all airline & hotel transfer partners are not created equally.
 Each airline and hotel has its own award pricing and sweet spots…or lack thereof.

 The ideas below highlight a few of the better transfer partners when using Capital One miles.
 The more you learn about each transfer partner, the better you’ll become at redeeming your Capital One miles and maximizing the right airline transfer partners.